Q) Why should I register?

 A) To register as:

-Indirect Supplier – A simpler registration to those suppliers who can offer services to EDF Energy and main contractors that are not directly related to on-site activity (such as taxi firms, accommodation providers, office supplies, local retailers etc).
+Indirect – Services Supplier – A simpler registration for those suppliers who can offer services to EDF Energy and main contractors that are not directly related to on-site activity (such as taxi firms, accommodation providers, office supplies, local retailers etc).
+Thes companies will be providing a service to the project whilst not necessarily on site.
 Providers of these “indirect services” do not need to provide financial information and quality management accreditation.

 In order to aid the supplier search facility we have given you the opportunity to submit a range of keywords that specifically describe your core capabilities.
 We strongly recommend you review this section of your registration before submission.